jloughran/CobyAcademy/_site/README.md

   - ~~make offset dynamic~~
 - ~~fix landing page on mobile~~
 - ~~fix contents and height of quote on mobile~~
+- fix link rendering in contents for "

 *http://www.palettable.io/333-f2f2f2-279AD8*